Spacetime approach to force-free magnetospheres: Force-free electrodynamics

 A differential version of the statement of flux freezing may be obtained from the relation between the Lie derivative and the exterior derivative, sometimes called ``Cartan's magic formula", \beq \cL_v\, \o = v\cdot d\o + d(v\cdot\o). \eeq Here $v$ is any vector field, $\o$ is any differential form, and $\cL$ is the Lie derivative.
 Applying the magic formula to $L_UF$, the $U\cdot dF$ term vanishes by the covariant Faraday law \eqref{dF=0}, and the $d(U\cdot F)$ term vanishes simply by the defining property (\ref{U.F=0}) of $U$.
 Thus we obtain \beq \cL_UF=0, \eeq stating that the field strength is preserved along the flow of $U$.
 In ideal MHD, the magnetic field is thus ``frozen into the fluid".

 The frozen flux theorem is closely related to the integrability property that implies the existence of the field sheets.
-In fact we can use it to give a simple proof of integrability as follows.
-Recall that if $F$ is degenerate, there is a two-dimensional space of vectors annihilating $F$ at each point.
-To prove these are surface forming, let $u$ be any vector field such that $u\cdot F=0$ everywhere.
-As above, Cartan's magic formula implies $\cL_u F = 0$.
-Now choose a second vector field $b$ such that $b\cdot F=0$ on one 3-surface transverse to the flow of $u$, and extend $b$ along the flow by requiring $\cL_u b = 0$, which implies that $u$ and $b$ are surface forming.
-The Leibniz rule for Lie derivatives implies $\cL_u (b\cdot F)=0$, so also $b\cdot F=0$ everywhere.
-The integral surfaces of $u$ and $b$ are therefore the field sheets.
+Recall that if $F$ is degenerate there is a two-dimensional space of vectors annihilating $F$ at each point.
+To prove that these are surface forming, let $X$ and $Y$ be two linearly independent vector fields in the kernel of $F$, i.e., such that $X\cdot F=Y\cdot F =0$ everywhere.
+As above, Cartan's magic formula implies $\cL_X F = 0$, so $[X ,Y]\cdot F = {\cal L}_X(Y \cdot F) - Y \cdot \cL_X F=0$, hence $[X,Y]$ is also in the kernel.
+Since $X$ and $Y$ span the kernel, it follows that $[X,Y]$ is a linear combination of $X$ and $Y$, which by the Frobenius theorem implies that $X$ and $Y$ are tangent to 2-dimensional submanifolds.
+These integral surfaces are the field sheets. \textit{[Note: This paragraph replaces a less transparent argument given in the previous version; we thank John Friedman for suggesting this improvement.]}